qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 specifications as a client, being **SFS** (through support of the PostgreSQL / PostGIS data provider, see section :ref:`label_postgis`).

-Note that you can also share your data through these OGC Services using a webserver with :ref:`QGIS Server <QGIS-Server-manual>`, UMN MapServer or GeoServer installed.
+You can also share your maps and data through these OGC Services using a webserver with :ref:`QGIS Server <QGIS-Server-manual>`, UMN MapServer or GeoServer installed.

 .. _`ogc-wms`: